 Or, to conduct a search within a specific economic development region, click on the Regions map link below and then click on a region.

-Please contact David Pierson for additional help at (312) 814-1346 if you cannot find your find your ideal site or building.
+Please contact David Pierson for additional help at (312) 814-1346, if you cannot find your ideal site or building.

 Note: If you are responsible for a community or organization’s data and would like to add your local information to LOIS, click here to request training and a user ID.
 No representatives may be given rights to enter/edit their data without proper training or DCEO approval.

 FREQUENTLY ASKED QUESTIONS - LOCATION ONE INFORMATION SYSTEM (LOIS)